ejrgilbert/whamm-tutorial/README.md

 Binaries are located in the `bin/` folder.
 The binaries in this repository only work on Mac or linux machines.
 Choose the appropriate `whamm` and `wizeng` (wizard engine) binary for you based on your machine architecture.
-If you are on a Mac, use wizard engine's `wizeng.jvm`.
+If you are on a Mac, use wizard engine's `wizeng.jvm` (note that this target will run significantly slower).

 To test:
 ```shell